 Socrates Staff Profile: Eric Mathews

 The Park’s Director of Grounds & Horticulture, Eric Mathews, is an invaluable asset to the staff.
-His has worked with the Park in many capacities over the years and shared his story with us at the outset of the Covid-19 pandemic:
+He has worked with the Park in many capacities over the years and shared his story with us at the outset of the Covid-19 pandemic:

 “About ten years ago I started a non-profit called Minor Miracles to help provide life-changing opportunities to kids in my childhood community.
 With support from Socrates’ staff, I created specialized programming to spur the growth and artistic development of children living in Astoria Houses.